+There are illegal “car seats” for sale that you have to be watchful for but… the RideSafer is not one of them.**

+>

-- The lap guides keep the lap belt going across the hips, protecting precious internal organs.
+> - The lap guides keep the lap belt going across the hips, protecting precious internal organs.

-- The shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
-(The vest removes his desire to tuck the belt behind his back or under his arm, an unsafe practice that often happens with a backless booster.)
+> - The shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
+(Thus removing the desire to tuck the belt behind the child’s back, an unsafe practice that often happens with a backless booster.)

-- By keeping your child low and further back in the vehicle seat, RideSafer improves how well a child experiences crash energy and reduces head and knee injuries.
+> - By keeping your child low and further back in the vehicle seat, RideSafer improves how well a child experiences crash energy and reduces head and knee injuries.

-- This revolutionary “car seat” has been crash tested as a harness restraint and meets — mostly exceeds — all U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.
+> - This revolutionary “car seat” was crash tested as a harness restraint and exceeds U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.

-The RideSafer® Travel Vest can give you peace of mind with its impressive crash performance.
-(Additional crash test numbers and videos can be viewed here.)
+> The RideSafer Travel Vest can give you peace of mind with its impressive crash performance.
+(See some crash test numbers and videos here.)

-The RideSafer has been available in the U.S. since 2004.
-Marketed primarily as solution for children with special needs in the beginning, the vest has only caught the attention of more parents as a solution for travel, 3 across or carpooling in the very recent years.
+> The RideSafer has been available in the U.S. since 2004.
+Marketed primarily as solution for children with special needs in the beginning, the vest has only caught the attention of more parents as a solution for travel with kids, fitting 3 across or carpooling in the very recent years.